FireTail-io/firetail-py-lib/docs/request.rst

 In the `OpenAPI 2.0 Specification`_ if you use the ``array`` type, you can define the ``collectionFormat`` to set the deserialization behavior.
-PointSecIO currently supports "pipes" and "csv" as collection formats.
+Firetail currently supports "pipes" and "csv" as collection formats.
 The default format is "csv".

-PointSecIO is opinionated about how the URI is parsed for ``array`` types.
+Firetail is opinionated about how the URI is parsed for ``array`` types.
 The default behavior for query parameters that have been defined multiple times is to join them all together.
-For example, if you provide a URI with the the query string ``?letters=a,b,c&letters=d,e,f``, pointsecio will set ``letters = ['a', 'b', 'c', 'd', 'e', 'f']``.
+For example, if you provide a URI with the the query string ``?letters=a,b,c&letters=d,e,f``, firetail will set ``letters = ['a', 'b', 'c', 'd', 'e', 'f']``.

 You can override this behavior by specifying the URI parser in the app or